aws/aws-emr-best-practices/content/security/best_practices.md

 If you must use an earlier release version of Amazon EMR for compatibility, we recommend that you use the latest release in a series.
 For example, if you must use the 5.12 series, use 5.12.2 instead of 5.12.0 or 5.12.1.
 If a new release becomes available in a series, consider migrating your applications to the new release.

+It is always better to make sure you are using higher versions are EMR, so all issues have been addressed and AMI is latest.